nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-- `scores s/Assignment 1` will show the grades of all students for the session `Assignment 1`, as can be seen below.
+- `scores s/Assignment 1` will show the grades of all students for the session `Assignment 1`, as shown below.
   <br/>
   <img src="images/scoresAssignment1Result.PNG" width="600"/>